3Arena (Dublin): Notable/historic performances

 On 22 May 2019, Mariah Carey took to the arena stage in her first-ever show in Ireland, as part of her Caution World Tour.

 Ariana Grande performed three dates at the arena during her Sweetener World Tour in 2019.

 Christina Aguilera performed at the arena during her the X Tour (2019).

 The 1975 have played the arena four times, having performed on 24 March 2016, as part of their I Like It When You Sleep Tour, on 10 January 2019 on the first leg of the UK and Ireland Music for Cars Tour, on 3 March 2020 on the last date of the second UK & Ireland leg of the Music for Cars Tour and on 29 January 2023 as part of the At Their Very Best Tour.

 WWE has been a frequent visitor to the venue, having hosted multiple house shows there every year since 2009.
 At a SmackDown house show on 9 May 2019, Charlotte Flair and Dublin native Becky Lynch main evented the show in a match for the SmackDown Women's Championship, becoming the first women to ever main event a professional wrestling event at the arena.
 The arena was supposed to host NXT UK's fourth TakeOver event, NXT UK TakeOver: Dublin, on 20 June 2021.
 This was to be the first televised WWE event in Ireland.
 On 30 April, however, the event was cancelled due to the COVID-19 pandemic.
+WWE eventually premiered in Ireland at the venue on 22 August 2025, airing SmackDown live on Netflix for most international markets and on tape delay 5 hours later on the USA Network in the United States; appearances on the show included Lynch, Randy Orton and John Cena.

 Katie Taylor made her Irish professional debut at the arena on 20 May 2023 when she unsuccessfully challenged Chantelle Cameron for the undisputed super-lightweight championship.
 This was shown worldwide on DAZN.